prioritizr/prioritizr/docs/reference/add_max_cover_objective.md

 Set the objective of a conservation planning problem to represent at least one instance of as many features as possible within a given budget.
-This objective does not use targets, and feature weights should be used instead to increase the representation of certain features by a solution.
+In other words, this objective aims to ensure that no feature is completely missing from the prioritization.
+This objective does not use targets, and feature weights should be used instead to increase the representation of particular features by a solution.

 ## Usage